 1. To request the Technology and Economic Assessment Panel to prepare, for consideration at the Thirty-Ninth Meeting of the Parties to the Montreal Protocol, a comprehensive report that would include:

-(a) an estimate of quantity at global level of used, including unwanted refrigerants (including blends] containing controlled substances, taking into account the national inventories being prepared pursuant to decision 91/66 of the Executive Committee of the Multilateral Fund and other sources of information;
+(a) an estimate of quantity at global level of used[, including unwanted] [refrigerants [including blends] containing] [controlled substances], taking into account the national inventories being prepared pursuant to decision 91/66 of the Executive Committee of the Multilateral Fund and other sources of information;

 (b) Identification of existing destruction and reclamation facilities that can accept used refrigerants from other countries, and the conditions associated with exporting used refrigerants for disposal at such facilities, taking into account any legislative barriers to transboundary movements;

-(c) Scenarios, indicating the potential benefits in terms of avoided ODP tons and CO2eq tons associated with the reclamation and destruction of used refrigerants;
+(c) [Scenarios,] [Assumptions] indicating the potential benefits in terms of avoided ODP tons and CO2eq tons associated with the reclamation and destruction of used refrigerants; 2.
+To request the Executive Committee of the Multilateral Fund to conduct a review of any national inventories and plans prepared pursuant to decision 91/66 submitted before September 1, 2026, and provide this review to the Ozone Secretariat by January 15, 2027 for subsequent transmission to TEAP to assist with the preparation of the study referred to in paragraph 1.

+[2bis: To request parties to submit to the Ozone Secretariat by 31 March 2026 information on existing reclamation and destruction facilities in their country and, where available, the respective capacity of those facilities and request the Secretariat to make this information available to the parties.]